Photography

 Andy and I were inseparable.
 We did covert chemistry experiments in my bedroom, making a mess of the rug and the bedroom walls.
 I loved physics and chemistry.
 We took apart discarded electronics and built new things with them.
 I remember one time, we built a radio transmitter.
 I insisted on hooking it up to the television antenna.
 We had fun broadcasting our ramblings on the airwaves.
 Dad was not amused.

-But we loved biology too.
-One year we got into fishkeeping.
+But we loved biology, too.
+One year, we got into fishkeeping.
 My dad bought me an 18-litre fish tank where I kept some guppies we netted from a nearby stream.
-Later he bought me a larger tank, perhaps 100 litres.
+Later, he bought me a larger tank, perhaps 100 litres.
 I kept guppies and swordfish and platys.
 Dad gifted me the book he had used when he had a tank as a young boy.
 That surprised me.
 Up to then, I had had no idea Dad was into fishkeeping.
 I read the book cover to cover, learning about the difference between fish that lay eggs and fish that have live births.
 I was fascinated by fish breeding.

-I can speculate as much as I want about why I think photographic film is making a comeback.
+I can speculate as much as I want about why photographic film is making a comeback.
 I think it’s nostalgia and a desire for a more challenging and hands-on medium.
 After decades of digital photography, I recently started using 35mm film again.
 I bought a film camera on eBay, had it cleaned, lubed and adjusted, slapped in a roll of film and failed.
 I had forgotten the film roll in the pocket of my jeans, and it didn’t survive the laundry.

-I think 35mm film is inferior to 35mm digital.
+35mm film is inferior to 35mm digital.
 35mm digital IQ is superior.
 35mm digital lenses are superior.
 35mm digital dynamic range is higher, and the colour is more true to life.
 Too many things can go wrong with making prints from 35mm film - in the camera, in the development process, and in the printing process.
 There are far fewer variables with 35mm digital.
 35mm film takes much more work.
 More work does not mean better images.
 It just means more work.

 I use 35mm film because it reminds me of the 1970s when I was ten.
 Dad would pile us into his white Volkswagen Beetle for a road trip around the mountains of St. Vincent or to the beach.
 He always took photos using his Asahi Optical Co.
 Pentax Spotmatic II.
 Or when my uncle, Dad’s brother, would host his yearly “cookout” with all the family.
 He would break out his slide projector, and we would go through the family photos, laugh, and have fun.